GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 ### Arguments

-These are the arguments that we need to specify to the trainer to kick off the training job:
+The [CIFAR10 estimator training script in tensorflow/models](https://github.com/tensorflow/models/blob/master/tutorials/image/cifar10_estimator/cifar10_main.py) accepts several arguments that we need to specify to kick off the training job.

-1. `--data-dir` - Directory in which the CIFAR-10 data is stored.
-Below, we will do the required work to load this data onto a [GCS bucket](https://cloud.google.com/storage/), which the trainer will be able to make use of because TensorFlow integrates very nicely with GCS.

-1. `--job-dir` - Directory in which the estimator should store its checkpoints.
-We will, again, provide a GCS bucket for this.

-1. `--num-gpus` - The number of GPUs available to TensorFlow.
-In the case of this guide, the value will be 4, but this may be different from you depending on the setup that you decided to use.
-We will parametrize this in our procedure so that we don't have to go editing scripts or code to change this behaviour.

-1. `--train-steps` - The number of training steps we want our trainer to perform.
-Since the trainer in question does not allow us to train forever, we will set this to some large number, like `99999999`.

-1. `--momentum` - Momentum hyperparameter which determines, at each time step, the fraction of the previous gradient update that gets added to the current update.

-1. `--weight-decay` - Hyperparameter which specifies the degree to which the magnitudes of the weights of the connections from the convolutional layer affect the training loss.

-1. `--learning-rate` - Hyperparameter defining the size of the mesh with respect to which we perform our optimization.

-1. `--batch-norm-decay` - Hyperparameter specifying the time-discount in moving average of batch means in batch normalization.

-1. `--batch-norm-epsilon` - Hyperparameter for batch normalization which represents a slight increase to the batch variance estimate.

 We can specify most of these parameters right now.
 We will run the following command for training:

 ```bash
 python cifar10_main.py \